igorjakus/hackathon-booster/README.md

 - Password: hackathon

 ## Customizing Dependencies
 Dependencies are organized by category in `pyproject.toml` (Core AI/ML, NLP, Computer Vision, etc.).
-Comment out any packages you don't need for your project.
+Uncomment every package you need for your project.

 ## Usage Examples
 Check out the `examples/` directory for sample code and usage examples of different components.